Dewey Martin (musician): Career

-During 1965 Sir Raleigh & The Coupons released two more singles on A&M – "While I Wait" c/w "Somethin' or Other" and "Tomorrow's Gonna Be Another Day" c/w "Whitcomb Street" and a single for Tower – "Tell Her Tonight" c/w "If You Need Me."

-During this period Martin returned to Los Angeles and picked up local group the Sons of Adam to support him as a permanent outfit back in the Northwest.
-The new line up opened for The Beach Boys and Herman's Hermits during this period.

-Martin also recorded a final single for Tower – "I Don't Want to Cry" c/w "Always," which was released in February 1966.
-In 1980, Picc-A-Dilly/First American label pulled together most of The Sir Raleigh & The Coupons material for the Dewey Martin album, "One Buffalo Heard."

-The Standells, MFQ and The Dillards

-Back in Los Angeles in late 1965 Martin spent a few months with The Standells when drummer/singer Dick Dodd left.
-When Dodd returned in February 1966, Martin briefly joined The Modern Folk Quartet before touring and recording a demo with The Dillards.
-During late March/early April, Martin was working with The Dillards at the Ice House in Pasadena when Doug Dillard told him that his services were no longer needed and gave him a telephone number for a new group that needed a drummer.
-The band was Buffalo Springfield.

 Buffalo Springfield

-Martin became the last member to join the legendary group at its founding.
+Martin became the last member to join the group at its founding.
 Along with Stephen Stills and Richie Furay, he was one of only three musicians to stay with the group from its inception in April 1966 to its disbandment on May 5, 1968.
 During his time with the group Martin also did session work for The Monkees.

 In concert he sang covers of Wilson Pickett's "In The Midnight Hour" and Richie Furay's "Nobody's Fool" and "Good Time Boy."
 The latter appeared on the band's second album, Buffalo Springfield Again.
 He also sang Neil Young's "Mr. Soul" as the introduction to Young's "Broken Arrow" on the same album.
 Martin also sang backing vocals on the band's biggest hit, Stephen Stills's classic political rock anthem "For What It's Worth."